joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 ### Obs

 1. There is no need to have multiple classes that all hold just one function.
 Try to find the right balance when defining responsibilities and classes.
-2. to split the big code in some functions, we need to define the [[class ]]
+2. to split the big code in some single responsability functions, we need to analize the [[Class Cohesion]] of this part of code

 ## Sample
 *** para desenvolver